oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 ==== Critical Extension
 <critical-extension>
-For each item in an element of type `$['$defs'].extensions_t` it MUST be tested that the item is not a critical extension.
+For each item in an element of type `$['$defs'].extensions_t` it SHALL be tested that the item is not a critical extension.

 #quote(block: true)[
 It is sufficient to check whether the value of `critical` is `false`.